-Breathing air testing to BS EN 12021:2014, also known as compressed air quality testing is necessary to ensure that the air supplied to a worker’s air-fed helmet is of suitable quality.
+Breathing air testing to BS EN 12021:2014, also known as compressed air quality testing is necessary to ensure that the air supplied to a worker’s air-fed helmet is of good quality.
 By suitable quality, we mean that it does not contain any contaminants at levels that can harm the user.

-The breathing air testing specifies several hazards.
+Breathing air testing specifies several hazards.
 These enter the air in the following way:

 The air intake of a compressor may draw in Carbon dioxide and carbon monoxide from an outside source.
-Carbon dioxide is an asphyxiant and carbon monoxide is toxic because of the way it reacts with the breather’s blood.
+Carbon dioxide is an asphyxiant, and carbon monoxide is toxic because of the way it reacts with the breather’s blood.

 The compressed air quality testing measures the amount of oxygen in the air because a dryer malfunction can reduce the oxygen to an unsafe level.

 Water and dew point measurements are essential to prevent the condensation or freezing of water in the air-line.
 This freezing could disrupt the supply of air to the user.